Teradata Express Edition: Converting from VMware to VirtualBox

-The Teradata Express Edition is a great chance to experiment with a fully functional Teradata System.
+The Teradata Express Edition is a great opportunity to experiment with a fully functional Teradata system.
 It can be downloaded from https://downloads.teradata.com/download/database.

-Regrettably, solely VMWare is the supported virtualization software.
-As a user of Oracle’s VirtualBox software, I endeavored to find a way to transform VMWare images into VirtualBox images.
+Unfortunately, only VMware is supported as the virtualization software.
+As a user of Oracle’s VirtualBox, I looked for a way to convert VMware images into VirtualBox images.

 sda.vmdk, PDISK0.vmdk and PDISK1.vmdk

-Changing the file format from VMWare to VirtualBox is relatively easy.
+Changing the file format from VMware to VirtualBox is relatively straightforward.
 The conversion process was tested with VirtualBox 4.3.10.

 – Open a Windows shell (run the cmd command)